hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 must not corrupt them by re-ordering them.

-so to restate what we have established so far, it will be trivial to derive a single, deterministic "clusterization" "L" for any M.
+so to restate what we have established so far, it will be trivial to derive a single, deterministic "clusterization" list "L" for any item in list M.
 (we can do so deterministically with an algorithm that while not presented anywhere here would be straightforward.)

-the trick, then, is to solve exactly *one* operation for each of the *one* or more clusters in L..
+the trick, then, is to solve exactly *one* operation for each of the *one* or more clusters in list L..